Ryan Aikin, J.D.

 A regular and enthusiastic participant in the Merlin philosophy think & drinks (as well as other philosophical discussions and activities), Ross is a lapsed software engineer turned playwright.
 His Silicon Valley career included work at a number of now-defunct startups, along with stints at major companies including Intel, Apple, IBM, and Google.

-In 2012, he forsook the tech world and ran off to New Orleans to purse a master’s degree in creative writing.
+In 2012, he forsook the tech world and ran off to New Orleans to pursue a master’s degree in creative writing.
 While he self-identifies as a playwright, he admits to enjoying cross-genre experiences as well.
 His work has been performed across the US and on three continents and he is a co-producer of the Last Chance New Play Fest.

 Ross has authored several full-length works as well as three-dozen short plays, short fiction, and two books on computer technology.
 He is also an amateur photographer whose photographs have been published in both outdoor and literary magazines.
 (He also donates his time to photographing many of our events!).